Classifier

-You can use the classifier tool in your flows by referencing minded-classifier
+Use the tool in your flows by referencing `minded-classifier`:

 - id: classifyUserIntent